rphpires/py-html-logger/README.md

 # HTML Logger

-A Python library for generating HTML logs with support for colors, file rotation, and JavaScript filters.
+A Python library for generating HTML logs with support for colors, file rotation, tagging, and JavaScript filters.

 ## Features